Spectavi/Spectr/README.md

 ## ✨ Features

 - 📈 Real-time price monitoring with interactive charts.
-- ⌨ Cycle up to 10 stocks with 0-9 keys.
+-  ⌨ Cycle up to 10 stocks with 0-9 keys or + / - keys for > 10 symbols being tracked.
 - 🤖 Arm / dis-arm auto-trading with `Ctrl+A`
-- 🔄 Change symbols list with `` / ~`
+- 🔄 Change symbols list with `` / ~` or T
+- 🔄 Click symbols in Top Gainers list to add to watchlist.
+- 💵 See portfolio info + open / pending orders with `P`
 - 🧠 Supports strategies w/ MACD & Bollinger Bands (all major indicators coming soon!)
 - 💵 Live trading based on your custom strategy.
 - 💵 Paper trading based on your custom strategy.
 (Alpaca-only)
 - 📈 Real-time data API support (FMP)
 - 👁️ Broker API support (Alpaca, Robinhood (currently broken))
-- 🔁 Backtest mode with visual result playback (Under construction!)
+- 🔁 Backtest mode with visual result playback, press B key.

 ---